 All you can do is choose appropriate footwear, and go for it.

 Are you basing yourself in Lisbon?
 Check out our Where to Stay in Lisbon Guide for all the best areas to stay.

 Today’s journey is to Obidos, a town that’s close enough to Lisbon that it attracts day-trippers of all types.

 Like everything in this country, Obidos has a long, long history, with origins going back to pre-Roman times.
 The castle and town walls that still stand today are at least 850 years old, give or take a few years or decades.
 And it looks it: Obidos is so picture-perfect, it could easily stand in as “picturesque medieval town” in any Hollywood production.

 Click on one of the Images to Scroll through the gallery of pretty Portuguese village shots from Obidos!

 As much as it is beautiful, it’s also tiny: just over 3,000 people squished between ancient walls, what seems like every building living to serve the tourism industry: restaurants, cafés, B&Bs and souvenir shops selling everything cork and azulejo (the decorative Portuguese tiles found almost everywhere in the country); stalls selling the ginjinha sour cherry liqueur in chocolate shot glasses; tour companies offering their services.

 When tour buses arrive — as they do, I’m sure, every day of the year — the town can feel a bit crowded.
 We arrived to Obidos at the same time as a tour group, and opted to climb and explore the city walls of Obidos first, while the tour group wandered the town streets below.
 This meant we largely missed the crowds, and were able to enjoy the views from the castle walls and the town below largely on our own.

-(Click on the photo below to scroll through the gallery of photos shot from up on the town walls!)
+Click on one of the photos below to scroll through the gallery of photos shot from up on the town walls!)